-At Cracking Med School Admissions, we’ve written over a hundred secondary essays between ourselves, as well as edited hundreds more for successful medical school applicants!
-We’ve experienced getting secondary application requests from a wide range of schools including Harvard, Stanford, UCSF, Johns Hopkins, and Yale.
+The authors of Cracking Med School Admissions have written over a hundred secondary essays among ourselves as well as edited THOUSANDS of medical school secondary essays!
 We know what it takes to write a great secondary application, and we’ve passed on our knowledge to help hundreds of students succeed too.
 Check out our secondary essay packages and other services we offer.

 As always, you can email us questions at email@example.com

 Medical School Secondary Essay Prompts DatabaseWe’ve compiled the secondary essay prompts from current and previous years and made several blog posts on the Cracking Med School Admissions website.
 We’ll include links to all the schools here!